Understanding your blocks & how to fix inaccurate measurements

-This guide gives you an insight into the various different ways you can troubleshoot your block to get the very best fit.
-We highly recommend familiarising yourself with all the notes and supporting documentation before and after drafting your block.
+This guide gives you an insight into the various different ways you can spot issue, with your draft or block, to get the very best fit.
+We thoroughly recommend familiarising yourself with all the notes and supporting documentation before and after drafting your block.

 As much as it is our responsibility to provide well-built tools, it is also your responsibility to provide accurate measurements and make adjustments to them, where necessary, to perfect your blocks.

 Taking accurate body measurements is the key to drafting well-fitting blocks.
 Learning how to interpret the body and take accurate measurements comes with experience.
 If you are new to taking measurements, then please be aware you might not get it right the first time, which means you might not be drafting accurate patterns first time around.
 The more you practice taking measurements on a variety of different body shapes and sizes, the more efficient you will become at both taking accurate measurements and spotting potentially incorrect measurements.